Hinduism in Indonesia: Tengger Hindus of Java

 The Tengger community follows a Hindu tradition stretching back to the Majapahit Empire.
 There are strong similarities between the Hinduism in Bali and the Tengger variety; both are called Hindu Dharma.
 However, the Tengger variety does not have a caste system and the Tengger people's traditions are based on those originating from the Majapahit era.
 For the Tengger, Mount Bromo (Brahma) is believed to be a holy mountain.
 Every year the Tengger hold a ritual known as Yadnya Kasada.

 Osing Hindus of Java

-In spite of the Dutch attempts to propagate Islam and Christianity among the Osings, some of them still stuck to their old beliefs.
+In spite of the Dutch attempts to propagate Islam and Christianity among the Osings, some of them still follow their old beliefs.
 Today Hinduism still exists among the Osing population.
 The Osings share a similar culture and spirit with the Balinese, and the Hindus celebrate ceremonies like Nyepi.
 Just like the Balinese people, the Osing people also share the puputan tradition.
 The Osing people differs from the Balinese people in terms of social stratification.
-The Osing people does not practice caste system like the Balinese people, even though they are Hindus.
+Unlike the Balinese, the Osing people do not practice the caste system, even though they are Hindus.